Behind the camera: Art Greenspon

-The Ashau Valley near Hue, Vietnam was a one of the main through fares of the Ho Chi Ming Trail, a supply line that provided weapons and supplies to the Vietcong fighting Western backed forces in South Vietnam.
+The Ashau Valley near Hue, Vietnam was one of the main thoroughfares of the Ho Chi Ming Trail, a supply line that provided weapons and supplies to the Vietcong fighting Western-backed forces in South Vietnam.
 As such South Vietnamese forces often backed by American units frequently patrolled the valley seeking to stop the flow of war material.

 During one such American 5-day patrol a firefight between communist fighters and the 101st Airborne troops resulted in a number of wounded.
 While covering the evac Art Greenspon took this picture.